qtnc/swan/docs/language-syntax.md

 As in python, due to syntax ambiguities, an additional comma must be present at the end of a single-item tuple, i.e. `(1,)`.

 ### Maps and sets
-Maps key/value pairs are enclosed in braces `{...}`.
+Maps key/value pairs are enclosed in braces, each pair is separated by commas, and the pair and the value are separated by a colon `{ key1: value1, key2: value2, key3: value3, ... }`.
 Keys must be hashable, i.e. implement the method hashCode.
 This is the case for Num, String and Tuples.
 Example: `{"one": "un", "two": "deux", "three": "trois", "four": "quatre"}`

 As in JavaScript, `{one: 1}` is the same as `{"one": 1}`.
 In other words, quotes around the key are optional as long as it is a valid name.
 IF you don't specify the value explicitely, the key is also used as the value.
 Thus, `{1}` is equivalent to `{1: 1}` and `{one}` is the same as `{"one": one}`.

 Use `{[one]: 1}` if you want the key to be the value of variable `one` (computed key).
 You may also write `{[1+1]: 2}` for {2: 2}`.